khacsinhcs/config/README.md

 # CONFIGURATION LANGUAGE AGAIN?

+## Why?
-Many project start configuration by Json, Annotation or Xml.
+Many projects configure by Json, Annotation or Xml.
 But all these data kind is not code Then we can't handle many hard case in there.

 Scala is a extendable language.
 It should be the best suitable for configuration language.